 "Clarity about the Fed nomination would be positive for the dollar," said Yamamoto.

-Brent crude, the international benchmark for oil prices, was down 35 cents at $56.88 a barrel.
-(Additional reporting by Abhinav Ramnarayan, Saikat Chatterjee and Helen Reid in London, Lisa Twaronite and Hideyuki Sano in Tokyo and Ambar Warrick in Bengaluru; Editing by John Stonestreet and Andrew Heavens)
+Brent crude futures, the international benchmark for oil prices, were up 0.4 percent from their close.
+(Additional reporting by Saikat Chatterjee and Helen Reid in London, Lisa Twaronite and Hideyuki Sano in Tokyo and Ambar Warrick in Bengaluru; editing by John Stonestreet)